Feminine Beauty

 Facial masculinization in beauty pageant contestants: an example from the Miss Germany 2002 pageant

-This post illustrates an example of how morphing different faces leads to a composite face that is better looking than the individual faces comprising the composite.
+This article illustrates an example of how morphing different faces leads to a composite face that is better looking than the individual faces comprising the composite.
 Also, the individual faces considered here belong to the contestants in the 2002 Miss Germany pageant, which implies that the composite face reflects the central tendency among these contestants.

 The data in this post are taken from the work of Christoph Braun, Martin Gruendl, Claus Marberger and Christoph Scherber (see here).